Everything We Know About NYC's Pipe-Bomb Explosion Near Times Square

 New York City’s transit system was rocked on Monday morning by a pipe-bomb explosion underneath the Port Authority bus terminal near 42nd Street and 8th Avenue.
 Beyond the breaking news phase of the incident, authorities and news outlets have revealed numerous details of interest.
 Here’s what we know so far.

 The Initial Response: The NYPD responded to the first explosion reports at around 7:30am EST. CNN first spoke with an eyewitness who commented upon the “cops at every entrance” into the subway station as the crowd fled the chaotic scene (which can be viewed on surveillance footage posted by the New York Times).
 The witness told CNN that he had heard “two distinct explosions” while listening to music on headphones.
-However, NYC Mayor Bill de Blasio has stated that only one explosive device was discovered by NYPD and FDNY responders and investigators who subsequently arrived.
+However, NYC Mayor Bill de Blasio has stated that only one explosive device was discovered by first responders and investigators who subsequently arrived.
 The NYPD has stated that they are beefing up law enforcement’s presence throughout the city, but as of now, there are no other “specific or credible threats” against NYC.

 Multiple People Injured, Including The Suspect: Four people sustained injuries that were “non-life threatening” in nature during the explosion.
 This number includes three bystanders and the suspect, a 27-year-old Bangladeshi male, Akayed Ullah, who is a Brooklyn resident and reportedly “acted in the name of ISIS.”
 The NYPD revealed that Ullah’s injuries were more severe than the rest — which is an expected outcome, given that that he was attempting a suicide bombing — and include burns and trauma to his abdominal region.